-WASHINGTON (AP) — Nearly 33.5 million Americans have lost their jobs and applied for unemployment benefits in the past 7 weeks — a stunning record high that reflects the near-complete shutdown of the U.S. economy.
+WASHINGTON (AP) — Nearly 10 million Americans have lost their jobs and applied for unemployment benefits in the past two weeks — a stunning record high that reflects the near-complete shutdown of the U.S. economy.

-On Friday, the government said the U.S. unemployment rate hit 14.7% in April, the highest rate since the Great Depression.
+Job losses related to the coronavirus are sure to rise further in coming weeks, with economists saying the U.S. unemployment rate could reach as high as 15%, well above the 10% peak during the Great Recession.
 As recently as February, the unemployment rate was just 3.5%, a 50-year low.

-For those who have lost jobs, it’s a frightening time.
-Bills need to be paid.
+For those who have suddenly lost jobs, it’s a frightening time.
+Bill need to be paid.
 Do they qualify for unemployment benefits?
 How fast will the money arrive?

 Here are some questions and answers:

 Workers who have lost their jobs or income through no fault of their own should immediately file a claim for unemployment aid through their state labor departments.
 The benefit program is administered by state agencies.
 Most states are encouraging people to request benefits online or, if necessary, over the phone.

 I’VE HEARD THE SYSTEM IS OVERWHELMED BY REQUESTS.